Chart Color Schemes

 Population growth drivers in Airport West are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on AreaSearch's analysis of ABS population updates and new addresses validated, the population of the suburb of Airport West was estimated at around 9,133 as of Feb 2026.
-This reflects an increase of 960 people since the 2021 Census, which reported a population of 8,173 people.
-The change is inferred from the resident population of 8,647 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 161 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Airport West's population is estimated at around 9,133 as of Feb 2026.
+This reflects an increase of 960 people (11.7%) since the 2021 Census, which reported a population of 8,173 people.
+The change is inferred from the resident population of 8,647 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 161 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,488 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 11.7% growth since the 2021 census exceeded the SA3 area (7.3%), along with the national average, marking it as a growth leader in the region.
+Airport West's 11.7% growth since the 2021 census exceeded the SA3 area (7.3%) and the national average, marking it as a growth leader in the region.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 64.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, a population increase just below the median of national statistical areas is expected, with the suburb expected to grow by 916 persons to 2041 based on aggregated SA2-level projections, reflecting recording a gain of 4.7% in total over the 17 years.
+Considering the projected demographic shifts, a population increase just below the median of Australian statistical areas is expected, with the suburb of Airport West expected to increase by 914 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 4.7% in total over the 17 years.

 Frequently Asked Questions - Population